-Transfer credit is not official until evaluated and posted to the KCKCC transcript.
-The college will evaluate transcripts based on the declared program of study.
-KCKCC will grant transfer credit only to courses that apply to the student's program of study or that meet degree requirements at KCKCC.
-Students who change their program of study or degree plan at KCKCC may request that the Registrar's Office re-evaluate their transcript.
+The Registrar's Office will evaluate transcripts based on the student's area of interest and will grant transfer credit only to courses that apply to students' program of study or meet degree requirements.
+Students who change their major program of study or degree plan may request that the Registrar's Office reevaluate their transcripts based on the new program of study.